ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-24-git-clean-the-command-you-didnt-know-you-needed.md

 Removing Pods/
 {%- endhighlight -%}

-This command is very simple to use, and very usefull to empty some space, mainly in old projects that you aren't working.
+The `git clean` is very simple to use and extremely useful for freeing up space, especially in older projects that you aren't actively working on.

 ## Conclusion

-This command is very simple, but useful.
-A lot of times I already delete some files manually, but this command comes to the rescue.
-If you want free up some space or make a clean work directory to rebuild your project ensuring you're not work with cached files, this command is for you.
-Stop to do manual things and use the power of Git to help you every day.
+While simple, `git clean` is incredibly useful.
+Many times, we manually delete files, but this command comes to the rescue.
+If you want to free up space or have a clean working directory to rebuild your project without worrying about cached files, `git clean` is your solution.
+Stop doing things manually and use the power of Git to help you every day.

 See you in the next post!